Alyw234237/tinyelectron/README.md

 # tinyelectron

 A custom rich-text editor forked from [Moliman/tiny-electron](https://github.com/Moliman/tiny-electron) (originally by [bmaranville/el-tiny-editor](https://github.com/bmaranville/el-tiny-editor)).
 Uses [Electron](https://www.electronjs.org/) and [TinyMCE 5](https://github.com/tinymce/tinymce).
+Runs on all major desktop operating systems: Windows, macOS, Linux, and Chrome OS (via Crostini).

+Features:

+* Restricted rich-text support.
+Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines.
+All styes—including e.g. font size and color—are removed.
+* Editing and formatting keyboard shortcuts (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
+* Partial support for live conversion of markdown into rich-text (e.g., typing "# header title" and new line will make an H1 header).
+* Panes to view and edit the rich text as HTML code or markdown.
+* Find and replace.

-Here is a screenshot:
+Here is a screenshot of the editor:

 [![](screenshot.png)](screenshot.png?raw=true)